Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Para-differential Form of the System

 \subsection{Para-linearizing the Full System}

 We start by deriving the para-linearized form of the full system (\ref{EQ}).
-With a little abuse of notation, we still write $\rho=1+\zeta$, $\beta_1=\rho^2+|\nabla_0\zeta|_{g_0}^2$ at the level set $\{y=0\}$.
+We still write $\rho=1+\zeta$, $\beta_1=\rho^2+|\nabla_0\zeta|_{g_0}^2$ at the level set $\{y=0\}$.
 As a consequence of the para-linearization formula for the Dirichlet-Neumann operator, we already know that

-where $\mathfrak{b},\mathfrak{v}$ are as in (\ref{bvExpression}), $f_1(\zeta,\phi)$ is $\mathbf{T}_3$-invariant and
+where $\lambda,\mathfrak{b},\mathfrak{v}$ are as in (\ref{DNlambda})-(\ref{bvExpression}), $f_1(\zeta,\phi)$ is $\mathbf{T}_3$-invariant and

+To proceed further, we introduce the actual \emph{good unknown} of interest, being the boundary value of $W^\sharp$ in Proposition \ref{GoodUnknown} modulo $H_x^{s+0.5}$: